Festivals-App/festivals-identity-server/operation/DEPLOYMENT.md

 Before starting the installation, ensure you have:

 - Created and configured your VM
-- SSH access secured and logged in as the new admin user
+- SSH access secured and logged in as the admin user
 - Your server's IP address (use `ip a` to check)
 - A server name matching the Common Name (CN) for your server certificate (e.g., `identity-0.festivalsapp.home` for a hostname `identity-0`).